GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only way for errors to occur in a program is by being put there by the author.
-No other mechanisms are known.
+> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
 >
-> ~ *Harlan Mills*
+> ~ *Michael Hawley*

 ---
 ## 🏎 Quick Facts